 This article is outdated.
 We'll update it soon.

-The primary use case for handles in the Fluid Framework is for storing a DataObject, or a DDS, into another DDS.
+The primary use case for handles in the Fluid Framework is for storing a DDS or DataObject into another DDS.
 This section covers how to consume and use Fluid handles.

 Why use Fluid handles?